2020 Oregon wildfires: Rumors and theories

 Rumors spread on social media that antifa activists were deliberately setting fires and preparing to loot property that was being evacuated.
 Some residents refused to evacuate based on the rumors, choosing to defend their homes from the alleged invasion.
 Authorities pleaded with residents to ignore the rumors.
 One Facebook post shared thousands of times falsely stated, "KXL Radio in Portland reported today that Firefighters are now being shot at by suspected Antifa and BLM members."
 QAnon followers participated in the misinformation, with one false claim that six antifa activists had been arrested for setting fires amplified by Q specifically.
 There were also rumors that members of far-right groups had started some of the fires, though authorities labeled the claims as false, saying that people needed to question claims that they found on social media.

-Senator Jeff Merkley, (D-OR) decried Donald Trump's comments blaming forest management for the fires as a "devastating lie.”
+Senator Jeff Merkley, (D-OR) decried President Donald Trump's comments blaming forest management for the fires as a "devastating lie.”
 Speaking on This Week with George Stephanopoulos, Merkley blamed climate change for the fires.

 One of the major fires, the Almeda fire in Southern Oregon, was worsened by a second blaze that was allegedly the result of arson.
-The first origin point of the fire is still under active investigation, and arson is suspected there, as well.
+The first origin point of the fire was still under active investigation as of late 2020, and arson was suspected there, as well.

 Several small brush fires in Portland that were quickly put out were also the result of arson by a suspect who was apprehended, released, and then started several more.